SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

 ## Troubleshooting

 When you are in SmartEdit, if you have not opened any actual Spartacus pages (such as the Homepage), then any issues you might encounter are not caused by Spartacus.
 For example, on the **Your Site** page, Spartacus is not actually opened on this page.
-If you see an issues (such as the site list not containing any base sites), please contact the SmartEdit team for help.
+If you see an issues (such as the site list not containing any base sites), please open a SNOW support ticket with the component set to SmartEdit.

 ### The Perspective Toolbar is Missing